 Recycled Wrapping Paper

-If no substitutions will do, check out Green Girl Gift Wrap, which prints on only 100% recycled paper with soy ink.
+If no substitutions will do, check out gift wrap which is printed on only 100% recycled paper with soy ink.

 Topping It Off